adventuremagic123/PF1e-And-3.5-Framework-For-MapTool/README.md

 1. In MapTool 1.12.x, you can develop your campaign without starting the MapTool server -- and you must save it before doing so.

-2. You can load your campaign AFTER starting the server to play a game but likely BEFORE player connect.
+2. You can load your campaign AFTER starting the server to play a game but likely BEFORE players connect.

 3. MapTool 1.11.x will not allow Hero Lab(R) tokens to be dragged and dropped from the Library window -- but MapTool 1.12.x will.